 Butter Sauce for Crab Legs

 Cook up a batch of pasta and drizzle with this sauce to make garlic butter noodles.
-This butter sauce for pasta would even make a great sauce choice for cheese or lobster ravioli.
+This butter sauce for pasta would even make a great sauce choice for Mushroom Ravioli or lobster ravioli.

 While perfect as written, sometimes we like to mix it up a bit!
 Here are some variations we use from time to time, as the mood strikes.